-On this second day of the trip, we decided to visit Ubehebe Crater in the far north of the park, stopping off at the Mesquite Flat Sand Dunes on the way.
-First we had do drive off-road from our camp in Marble Canyon, but that was OK, and it was Vicki’s turn to drive on the tough section of road.
+Summary of the second day: We decided to visit Ubehebe Crater in the far north of the park, stopping off at the Mesquite Flat Sand Dunes on the way.
+Initially, we had to drive off-road from our camp in Marble Canyon, and it was Vicki’s turn to drive on the tough section of road.
 She had to have a turn on the rented Rav4, too.
 After seeing the crater, we would return south and head west over Emigrant Pass, then drive up to the highest part of the park, to the Manzanita Flat campground at the trailhead for Telescope Peak.

 In other words: Our plan for the day was to do a whole lot of driving, and Death Valley is the perfect place for it.